freenas/freenas-docs/userguide/network.rst

 :guilabel:`Value` of a non-zero integer, and a :guilabel:`Type` of *Sysctl* in
 :menuselection:`System --> Tunables --> Add Tunable`.

-**FEC:** supports Cisco EtherChannel on older Cisco switches.
-This is a static setup and does not negotiate aggregation with the peer or exchange frames to monitor the link.

 **LACP:** supports the IEEE 802.3ad Link Aggregation Control Protocol (LACP) and the Marker Protocol.
 LACP negotiates a set of